caseyWebb/laptop/README.md

 - Install and system configuration scripts are ran once by the [main install script](./install.sh)
 - Environment configuration scripts are ran _in the current context_ each time a shell is opened
 - Chores are ran _in a spawned process ([screen][])_ each time a shell is opened

+For install and configuration scripts (system and environment) the second digit allows controlling the order of execution.

 #### Secrets